How to Get a Green Card to Work in the US

-- First preference (EB-1): Individuals with special abilities, distinguished academics, professors, researchers, and international executives are eligible for first preference permanent residency.
+First preference (EB-1): Individuals with special abilities, distinguished academics, professors, researchers, and international executives are eligible for first preference permanent residency.
 People can provide evidence for why they should receive first preference.
-That evidence can range from a Pulitzer or Nobel Peace Prize to an athletic award to membership in a professional association to a publication.
+That evidence can range from a Pulitzer or Nobel Peace Prize, an athletic award, membership in a professional association, to a publication.

-- Second preference (EB-2): Professionals with an advanced degree or workers with exceptional talent.
-This also includes foreign nationals interested in a national interest waiver – this is a petition for visa status that someone can apply for if he or she already has a firm job offer.
+Second preference (EB-2): Professionals with an advanced degree or workers with exceptional talent.
+This also includes foreign nationals interested in a national interest waiver, which is a petition for a visa status that someone can apply for if he or she already has a firm job offer.

-- Third preference (EB-3): Skilled workers and professionals are eligible for third preference.
+Third preference (EB-3): Skilled workers and professionals are eligible for the third preference visa.
 Workers are required to have at least two years of experience and professionals usually require degrees from accredited universities.

-- Fifth preference (EB-5): Fifth preference includes immigrant investors who are willing to invest between $500,000-$1,000,000 in a venture that creates at least ten new jobs for U.S. citizens or other lawful permanent residents.
+Fifth preference (EB-5): Individuals who are eligible for the fifth preference visa include immigrant investors who are willing to invest between $500,000–$1,000,000 in a venture that creates at least ten new jobs for U.S. citizens or other lawful permanent residents.

 How to Get a Green Card Through Employment

-There are four basic employment-related ways to obtain a green card, including:
+There are four basic employment-related ways to obtain a green card.
+These include the following: